kgshv/smarty/README.md

 # smarty
-Smarty is a Google Analytics / Slack bot for the Kyiv Post newsroom.
-Code is in active alpha stage development, no documentation and just few comments in code, use at your own risk.
+Smarty is a Google Analytics / Slack bot for the [Kyiv Post](http://kyivpost.com) newsroom.
+Code is in **active alpha stage development**, scarce documentation and just few comments in code, use at your own risk.

 ## Set up